minjunkevink/STRAP/README.md

 <p align="center">
   <img width="100%" src="media/teaser.gif"/>
 </p>
-<p align="center">STRAP is a retrieval robustifies few-shot imitation learning by encoding trajectories with vision foundation models and retrieving sub-trajectories with subsequence dynamic time warping.
+<p align="center">STRAP is a retrieval method that robustifies few-shot imitation learning by encoding trajectories with vision foundation models and retrieving sub-trajectories with subsequence dynamic time warping.

 </p>
 <p align="center">This repository contains our implementation of the trajectory encoding and the retrieval algorithm.</p>